itslenny/slack-emoji-import/readme.md

 ## Usage

+The command line tool can work with an emoji pack yaml file or just a directory full of images.
+If you use a directory the file names (without extension) will be used as the name in slack.

 * `npm i -g slack-emoji-import`
 * `slack-emoji-import path/to/emoji-pack.yaml`
 * follow on screen prompts

 ## TODO / Known issues